scraggo/scraggo.github.io/content/blog/tech/love-hate-immer-js/index.md

 author: 'Dave Cohen'
 ---

-After having used [immutable js](https://immutable-js.github.io/immutable-js/docs/#/) for a while, discovering [immer js](https://immerjs.github.io/immer/docs/introduction) was a breath of fresh air.
-Where immutable js forces you to learn its gigantic API, immer js takes advantage of [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+After having used [immutable js](https://immutable-js.github.io/immutable-js/docs/#/) for a while, discovering [ImmerJS](https://immerjs.github.io/immer/docs/introduction) was a breath of fresh air.
+Where immutable js forces you to learn its gigantic API, ImmerJS takes advantage of [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 These allow you to modify a "draft" version of an object as if you're mutating it, but _the draft is actually a copy_ so you're not mutating the original!
-The return of immer's `produce` function always returns a perfect clone of the draft. `Immer js` also touts:
+The return of immer's `produce` function always returns a perfect clone of the draft.
+ImmerJS also touts:

 > Winner of the "Breakthrough of the year" React open source award and "Most impactful contribution" JavaScript open source award in 2019.
 >